jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 ## Overview

 This TFSA implementation demonstrates how to deploy an external agent as a serverless application in IBM Cloud.
 The application leverages
 [FastAPI](https://fastapi.tiangolo.com) and [LangGraph](https://www.langchain.com/langgraph) to create a chat completion service that integrates with Ollama, Deepseek, IBM watsonx and OpenAI models.
 It also includes AI tool for TFSA policy search using [Tavily API](https://www.tavily.com).
+The system uses multiple specialized agents working together to provide comprehensive assistance to users regarding their TFSA accounts.

 The API is designed to be used with IBM watsonx Orchestrate, but can be used independently as well.
 It must have an [OpenAI-compatible Assistants API endpoint](https://wxo-agent-tfsa-app1.1yhdbkea049z.us-south.codeengine.appdomain.cloud/api/v1/docs/).
 Endpoints **honour `X-IBM-THREAD-ID`** for multi-turn conversations, **stream via SSE** when `stream=true`.
 Both stream and non-stream must be implemented.